lightstep/cloud-native-observability/02 - customers-and-engineers.md

 the end-users and engineers themselves.
-Instead of thinking about observability as the ability to 'explore unknown unknowns' or 'quickly reduce search space during incidents', we can begin to think of it as a way to define and iterate on SLI's and use those to formalize SLO's with each other, setting and communicating expectations between apps and servers, transactions and resources, end-users and engineers, managers and employees, teams and organizations.
+Instead of thinking about observability as the ability to 'explore unknown unknowns' or 'quickly reduce search space during incidents', we can begin to think of it as a way to define and iterate on SLIs and use those to formalize SLOs with each other, setting and communicating expectations between apps and servers, transactions and resources, end-users and engineers, managers and employees, teams and organizations.
 The SLO becomes a mutually agreed upon instrument for talking